ShawnBrody/Qualifying-Offer-Classifier/README.md

 # Should I Stay or Should I Go: Modeling Who Will Receive a Qualifying Offer in Major League Baseball

+<b>Abstract:</b> In Major League Baseball (MLB), players are eligible for free agency (FA) if they have accrued six or more years of MLB service time.
+As a way for small-market teams to remain competitive with large-market teams, MLB introduced the Qualifying Offer (QO) in 2012.
+QOs are a one-year contract offer whose worth is determined by averaging the salaries of the top-125 highest-paid players each year.
+If a player accepts a QO, they accept this one-year contract.
+If a player rejects a QO, they become a free agent.
+QOs allow a team to receive some type of compensation (better draft picks, more money to spend on international amateurs) when their best players sign with a different team and force a signing-team to give up more than just money for signing a player.
+To avoid paying a player an above-market contract, teams must also be careful about who they extend QO’s to.
+For players, entering FA with a QO attachment can lower their market value.
+Using different classification methods (Random Forest, Logistic Regression, etc.), we aim to build a classifier on whether eligible players will receive a qualifying offer.

 The cleaned data, code, and methodology for building my QO classifiers are contained within this folder.
 If you would like the raw data, or further explanation as to why I made certain methodological choices, please email me at shawnbrody9@gmail.com